Cincinnati-Design-LAB/architour/src/content/buildings/cincinnati-city-hall.md

   Samuel Hannaford & Sons, one of Cincinnati's most prolific 19th Century architects who also designed Cincinnati City Hall and Music Hall.
 original_function: City offices and Council chambers
-significance: >-
-  In 1884, Cincinnati experienced a courthouse riot followed by a labor riot two years later.
-Downtown residents were concerned about trends toward violence, and a new mayor was elected to gain control.
-The design of the new City Hall was intended to stand as a symbol of the government's power.
 historic_status: Listed on NRHP on December 11, 1972.
 unique_features: >-
   Referencing the work of H. H. Richardson, the muscular style of the building